 Curbio makes it move

-According to BMO’s “Psychology of House Hunting” report, 71% of buyers are afraid of buying a home that needs work, and 80% of buyers decide whether a house is right for them within seconds of entering the property for the first time.
+According to BMO’s “Psychology of House Hunting” report, 80% of buyers decide whether a house is right for them within seconds of entering the property for the first time.
+On top of this, 77% of buyers won’t consider a home that isn’t move-in ready.
 This is where Curbio comes into play.